Southwestern Chicken and Pasta Salad

 - Grilled tofu can be substituted for the chicken to make this dish suitable for vegetarians.

 - This salad is best when eaten the same day it is made.
-If you want to prepare it in part a day in advance, then combine everything together in a bowl except the shredded cheese and half the salsa/ranch dressing mixture.
+If you want to prepare it in part a day in advance, then combine everything together in a bowl except the shredded cheese and 1/2 of the salsa/ranch dressing mixture.
 Right before you serve the salad, toss the cheese into the salad to evenly distribute it, then pour the reminder of the dressing mixture in and stir.